johannesgiorgis/udacity-notes/aind/computer_vision.md

 	1. *Correct* images and eliminate unwanted traits.
 	2. *Enhance* the most important parts of an image.

-Color to Grayscale:
+Color to Gray-scale:
-	1. Grayscale is more useful in recognizing objects.
+	1. Gray-scale is more useful in recognizing objects.
 	2. Color images are harder to analyze and wake up more space in memory.

 #### Intensity